polluxau/the-finals-linux-troubleshoot-guide/README.md

 Please go to the proton github THE FINALS issue page and report your problem

-You can also do `PROTON_LOG=1 %command%` as your launch command for the finals to get a log of the game which you can then upload to your github comment explaining the problem you are having
+You can also do `PROTON_LOG=1 %command%` as your launch command for the finals to get a log of the game, this log will be in your home directory, which you can then upload to your github comment explaining the problem you are having

 https://github.com/ValveSoftware/Proton/issues/7317